StBarCo/CanterburyTales/README.md

 #### General
 - [ ] use templates well
 - [ ] Add better style to header /template/base.html
+- [ ] Add slug fields to course and profile and reformat urls
+- [ ] Storage -- Use Google cloud storage if using proxy cloud db or deployed.

 #### Permissions
 - [ ] implement all permissions